TREASURIES-Bonds up on technical support before key data, speakers

 billion in three-year notes, $24 billion in 10-year notes, and

-$16 billion for 30-year bonds next week - was about as expected
+$16 billion for 30-year bonds next week - was much as expected

 and had no discernible market impact.